saturneric/GpgFrontend-Manual/src/content/docs/advanced/key-database.md

 ## Managing Key Databases

-The **Key Database** tab allows you to perform the following operations:
+The Key Database tab allows you to perform the following operations:

 ### Adding a New Key Database

-- Click the **Add New Key Database** button.
+- Click the Add New Key Database button.
 - Specify a name and path for the new database.
-This will create an isolated environment for new keys.
+This will create an isolated environment for newly generated or imported keys.

+**Relative Path Support:** If you enable the Relative Path option, the specified absolute path will be automatically converted to a path relative to the GpgFrontend application directory.
+This is particularly useful for Portable Mode or when moving the application between different systems, as it ensures that key database paths remain valid and consistent regardless of the host environment.

 ### Editing and Reordering Key Databases

 Right-click on a database entry to view options like:

 - **Move Up/Move Down**: Reorder the database list.
 - **Move to Top**: Prioritize a database by moving it to the top.
 If a database is at the top, it is considered as the Default Key Database.